Protect all the anime-chans, and give them good memories.

 - Writing skill.
 You need to have good written English skills, preferably college/university level.

 If I were to describe the person we’re looking for, he or she will have firm control over their personal schedule.
-Students are fine, but if you’re going to go AWOL every semester during exam time, you might want to reconsider applying.
-They will have an insightful and objective outlook on anime, while still being able to inject personality into their posts.
-They’ll have diverse tastes and a solid anime background.
-They’ll believe that you can take something seriously and still have fun with it, because make no mistake, writing for RandomC is basically a part-time job (though it’s still fun).
-They will always act professionally, do their part with a minimum of fuss, respond to emails within 24 hours, and be a team player who is a pleasure to work with.
+Students are fine, but if you’re going to go AWOL every semester during exam time, you might want to reconsider.
+They will have an insightful and objective outlook on anime, while still having a clear, unique voice.
+They’ll have diverse tastes and a solid anime background, though we do occasionlly recruit a genre specialist.
+They’ll believe that you can take something seriously and still have fun with it, because make no mistake, writing for RandomC is basically an unpaid part-time job (though it’s still fun).
+They will always act professionally, do their part with a minimum of fuss, respond to vital team communication within 24 hours, and be a team player who is a pleasure to work with.

 Understanding Japanese enough to watch anime raw is a bonus.
 Prior experience writing publicly, using WordPress, or taking screen captures in Photoshop is a bonus.
 Being a cool person we want to work with is a requirement.

-If you’re interested, send an email to application(at)randomc(dot)net with the title RandomC Application. (edit: We’re having some email troubles.
-If your email doesn’t go through, send your application to stilts(at)randomc(dot)net, divine(at)randomc(dot)net, and cherrie(at)randomc(dot)net.
-Thank you.)
+If you’re interested, send an email to application(at)randomc(dot)net with the title RandomC Application.
+If you’re worried that it won’t go through, feel free to cc stilts(at)randomc(dot)net, divine(at)randomc(dot)net, and cherrie(at)randomc(dot)net.
 Include the following:

 - Your anime background/history (e.g. how you got into it, what some of your favorite series are, favorite genres, etc).
 Please be brief, and include your MyAnimeList or Anime-Planet profile.